Administrative divisions of Singapore: Subzones

+Other administrative and electoral divisions

-Community Development Council Districts
+Community Development Council districts

-Established in 1997 by the PA Act, there were 9 districts formerly, governed by 9 different Community Development Councils (CDCs).
-In 2001, the 9 districts and CDCs were then reformed into 5, namely the North East CDC, North West CDC, South East CDC, South West CDC and Central Singapore CDC.
+Established in 1997 by the PA Act, there were nine districts formerly, governed by nine different Community Development Councils (CDCs).
+In 2001, the nine districts and CDCs were then reformed into five, namely the North East CDC, North West CDC, South East CDC, South West CDC and Central Singapore CDC.
 Each district is then further divided into electoral constituencies and town councils.

 The council boundaries follow that of the existing political divisions, with each handling between four and six GRCs and SMCs and roughly dividing the country's population into equal parts.
 Each CDC is managed by a Council, which in turn is headed by a mayor and has between 12 and 80 members.
 The members are appointed by the Chairman or Deputy Chairman of the People's Association.

 The role of the CDCs is to initiate, plan and manage community programmes to promote community bonding and social cohesion within local communities.
 The electoral boundaries of Singapore are relatively fluid, and are reviewed prior to each general election.
 The districts are composed of the constituencies and electoral districts (the latter as of the 2015 General Elections).